highcharts/highcharts-editor/README.md

 **Pre-built**

+We strongly encourage you to use the pre-built stable versions of the editor.

-You can find pre-built stable releases [here](https://github.com/highcharts/highcharts-editor/releases).
+You can find these here [here](https://github.com/highcharts/highcharts-editor/releases).

 **Package Managers**

-The editor is pushed to NPM and Bower under `highcharts-editor`.
+The editor is pushed to NPM under `highcharts-editor`.

 **Cloning and building the repository**